Demexis/Starbound-ColorOptionsPicker/README.md

 ## Usage
-First you need to open the folder that contains the files related to the suit.
+First you need to open the folder that contains the files related to the costume.
 These files have the extensions .head, .chest, .legs, and .back.
 Click ***File -> Open...*** and select a folder.

 ![File Open](Readme/readme_open.png)
 ![Open Dialog Form](Readme/readme_open_dialog.png)

-After that, you should see a picture of your suit and the colors that appear in the "Original Sprite's Colors" list.
+After that, you should see a picture of your costume and the colors that appear in the "Original Sprite's Colors" list.
 Also, if JSON files have a "colorOptions" parameter, its entries will appear in the "Color Transitions" list.

 ![File Opened](Readme/readme_open_done.png)